Learning disability nurse

 Working hours

 As a learning disability nurse you'll typically work a 37.5 hour week.
-This may include unsocial hours if you work in supported living units.
-If you're based in the community your hours should be more regular, but occasional out-of-hours home visits may be required.
-In some roles, you may have to work shifts or provide 24-hour care.
+The structure of your hours will depend on the setting in which you're working.
+Some roles may require you to work a shift pattern in order to provide 24-hour care.
+If you're based in the community however, your hours should be more regular, although occasional out-of-hours home visits may be required.

 Flexible hours and part-time work opportunities are available and career breaks may be possible.
 Temporary work is also available through specialist agencies and nurse banks.